 After cookies are cooled, ice and decorate using different colors.
 Add sprinkles and small candies.

-To summarize, I have given you several ideas for horse-themed birthday cakes, including drawing on an image, lay-on or edible images, using a figurine, cake topper kits, using a shaped cake pan, or cutting out your own shape from round layers.
+I have given you several ideas for horse-themed birthday cakes, including drawing on an image, lay-on or edible images, using a figurine, cake topper kits, using a shaped cake pan, or cutting out your own shape from round layers.
 Also, I included ideas for cupcakes and shaped cookies.
 I hope you've found something that you love.

 © 2010 Faye Rutledge